-ABOUT THE COVER: The artwork on our cover and throughout the catalog is by artist and Instagram sensation Bridget Beth Collins, who forages natural materials for her charming creations from the sidewalks, meadows, and woods in her Seattle neighborhood.
-Find out more about her at FloraForager.com or check out her book The Art of Flora Forager (Sasquatch Books).
+ABOUT THE COVER: The LuEsther T. Mertz Library and artwork throughout the catalog is by artist and Instagram sensation Bridget Beth Collins, who forages natural materials for her charming creations from the sidewalks, meadows, and woods in her Seattle neighborhood.
+Find out more about her at FloraForager.com or check out her book The Art of Flora Forager.